+In immediate post-conflict situations, or extremely dangerous environments, military forces may be the only personnel available to perform such tasks.
+In hostile environments, armed forces may be needed to provide security for relief workers providing such assistance.
 In less problematic circumstances, however, some argue that the use of the military for such tasks can be detrimental to humanitarian and reconstruction tasks.
 Such critics feel that the use of troops for such purposes can detract from a sense of returning normality and establishment of civilian control.
-Where military and civilians are delivering assistance in the same areas, some civilians feel that the military presence confuses the civilian role, and makes them targets of armed opponents.
+Where military presence confuses the civilian role, and makes them targets of armed opponents.
 In Afghanistan, humanitarian groups have charged that U.S. soldiers were endangering their workers by wearing civilian dress while undertaking humanitarian activities; some have viewed the U.S. military as "inadequately prepared" for its rural reconstruction efforts there.
 (Combat role strains relations between America's military and its NGOs.
 Humanitarian Affairs Review.
 Summer 2003, p.
 29).
 Many have urged that the U.S. military not undertake such projects in Iraq.